readium/swift-toolkit/README.md

 * [`ReadiumOPDS`](Sources/OPDS) – Parsers for OPDS catalog feeds
 * [`ReadiumLCP`](Sources/LCP) – Service and models for [Readium LCP](https://www.edrlab.org/readium-lcp/)

-A [Test App](TestApp) demonstrates how to integrate the Readium Swift toolkit in your own reading app
+Take a look at the [guide to get started](Documentation/Guides/Getting%20Started.md).
+A [Test App](TestApp) demonstrates how to integrate the Readium Swift toolkit in your own reading app.

 ## Minimum Requirements